PaimaStudios/PRC/PRCS/prc-3.md

 - `tokenURI` from `IERC721` will lookup from default RPC for the game to ensure data is properly visible from standard marketplaces like OpenSea.
 To avoid this being a point of centralization, two variants of the `tokenURI` function are provided:
     1. One that accepts a `customBaseUri` for marketplaces / users to provide their own RPC if they wish
     2. One that accepts any contracts that implements a `ITokenUri` interface in-case the data comes from an onchain source.
 - The contract uses [ERC-4906](https://eips.ethereum.org/EIPS/eip-4906) to force marketplaces to invalidate their cache.
-This function is callable by anybody (not just the admin) so that if ever the game updates with new features (either user-initiated or by the original authors of the game), marketplaces will properly refetch the data.
+These functions are callable by anybody (not just the admin) so that if ever the game updates with new features (either user-initiated or by the original authors of the game), marketplaces will properly refetch the data.

 ### Rationale App-layer